petermuessig/openui5-docs/docs/Theming_497c27a.md

 On top of pure CSS, OpenUI5 offers a variety of optional features that add value regarding modularization, modification, compatibility, and performance:

+-   [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) providing all theming related colors, metrics, ... (available since UI5 1.127.0)
--   CSS variables, mixins, color calculations and other functions, provided by the Open Source library [LESS](http://lesscss.org/)
+-   Variables, mixins, color calculations and other functions, provided by the Open Source library [LESS](http://lesscss.org/) (deprecated since UI5 1.127.0)
--   In particular, CSS variables are used for centrally defined and centrally modifiable colors
+-   In particular, variables are used for centrally defined and centrally modifiable colors
 -   Compilation of one CSS file per control library from modular per-control CSS files
 -   Optimization/compression of CSS size
 -   Clean browser switch and mobile platform detection available \(inside CSS code\)